 EPA Regulations & Training Guidelines

 Information on EPA rules covering the sale of halon blends and the handling and disposal of halon and halon-containing equipment (63 FR 11084).

 The Halon Recycling Corp.(HRC) has developed a voluntary code of practice outlining responsible handling procedures for companies that reclaim used halons.

 HRC facilitates the trading of halons by maintaining lists of sellers who have enrolled with HRC desiring to sell or donate halon to buyers who have enrolled with HRC.

 Safe Decommissioning of Halon Systems

 A safety guide to assist in decommissioning halon cylinders with the identification and safe handling procedures for the most readily available cylinders.

-Information Clearinghouse - HRC acts as an information clearinghouse by providing accurate, up-to-date information on all issues related to halon recycling.
+HRC provides accurate, up-to-date information to members on all issues related to halon recycling.

 The Ozone Layer & Halons

 Background information on the ozone depletion issue and how it relates to the production and use of halon fire fighting agents presented in a lighthearted way with cartoons.